Space-time accessibility supports participation in after-work leisure activities: Materials

 \subsection{Socio-economic attributes}

-The Individuals dataset provides a rich set of sociodemographic, household, and mobility-related attributes.
+The data from the EMG 2023 survey provides a rich set of sociodemographic, household, and mobility-related attributes.
 It includes basic identifiers and residence information such as municipality codes, as well as demographic variables like sex, age, education level, and socio-professional category.
 We also augment the attributes with the poverty rate at the IRIS (9-digit) zone level, used as a proxy for income in 2021.
 This measure corresponds to the share of individuals living in households whose standard of living—after accounting for taxes, transfers, and social benefits—falls below 60\% of the national median disposable income \citep{INSEE_RevenusPauvreteIris2021}.
-Household composition is captured through the number of persons and their age distribution, along with housing type.
+Household composition is captured through the number of persons and their age distribution, as well as the type of housing.
 Mobility resources and constraints are represented by indicators of driving licence ownership and car availability, complemented by information on access to two-wheelers, bicycles, e-scooters, and other mobility devices.
 The dataset also records subscriptions to public transport and other mobility services, alongside a statistical weighting coefficient for representativeness.